hyperledger-archives/fabric/docs/Setup/ca-setup.md

 For example, a peer that is also a validator would have a role value of 6.

 When the CA is started for the first time, it will generate all of its required state (e.g., internal databases, CA certificates, blockchain keys, etc.) and writes this state to the directory given in its configuration.
 The certificates for the CA services (i.e., for the ECA, TCA, and TLSCA) are self-signed as the current default.
-If those certificates shall be signed by some root CA, this can be done manually by using the `*.priv` and `*.pub` private and public keys in the CA state directory, and replacing the self-signed `*.cert` certificates with root-signed ones..
+If those certificates shall be signed by some root CA, this can be done manually by using the `*.priv` and `*.pub` private and public keys in the CA state directory, and replacing the self-signed `*.cert` certificates with root-signed ones.
 The next time the CA is launched, it will read and use those root-signed certificates.

 ## Operating the CA